MiguelMurilloG/horror-movie-quiz/README.md

 - [GitHub](https://github.com): Utilized as a reliable platform for secure storage and collaborative development of the codebase.
 - [GitHub Pages](https://pages.github.com): Deployed to host the finalized front-end site, ensuring its accessibility to a wider audience.
 - [Gitpod](https://gitpod.io/workspaces): Utilized as a cloud-based Integrated Development Environment (IDE) for seamless and efficient coding workflows.

+---
+# Credits
+- [Udemy](https://www.udemy.com/course/build-a-quiz-app-with-html-css-and-javascript/learn/lecture/13685348#content): The foundational concepts and structure of the quiz were derived from this course, providing a solid framework for further customization and enhancement.
+- [W3Schools](https://www.w3schools.com):  Offered valuable resources and tutorials on HTML, CSS, and JavaScript concepts.
+- [Slack-Community](https://slack.com/intl/en-gb/): A helpful community for troubleshooting and solving coding challenges.

+## Acknowledgements
+I want to express my gratitude to the following individuals and communities for their contributions and support during the development of this horror movie quiz:

+- Sheryl Goldberg: My mentor from Code Institute, whose insightful feedback and guidance helped shape this project into what it is today.
+- Code Institute Tutor Team: Their assistance with troubleshooting and advice on coding challenges have been invaluable throughout the development process.
+- Code Institute Slack Community: The supportive environment and shared knowledge within the community were instrumental in overcoming obstacles and staying motivated.
+- My Family and Friends: Special thanks to my loved ones for their encouragement, patience, and willingness to test the quiz repeatedly.
+- Unsplash: Thank you to the photographers on Unsplash for providing stunning imagery that helped set the eerie atmosphere of the quiz.
+- Google Fonts: The selection of fonts from Google Fonts added personality and style to the quiz interface.
+- GitHub and Gitpod: Utilizing version control with Git and hosting the project on GitHub and Gitpod made collaboration and development seamless.